NEWS RELEASE – January 19, 2016

 Available to all CBME stakeholders.

-The CBME Resident Lead is the resident who will help guide the transition and implementation process for competency-based medical education (CBME) at the program level.
+The CBME Resident Lead is the resident who will help ensure continous improvement in the ongoing implementation and improvement of competency-based medical education (CBME) at the program level.
 Each RCPSC and CFPC program at Queen’s will have a CBME Resident Lead.
-The CBME Resident Lead will, in collaboration with the Program Director and CBME Program Lead, ensure resident interests are represented throughout all aspects of CBME implementation in addition to helping ensure all aspects of CBME implementation are carried out within the program.
+The CBME Resident Lead will, in collaboration with the Program Director and CBME Program Lead, ensure resident interests are represented throughout all aspects of CBME and their residency education.
 This position will be allotted academic protected time.

 The CBME Resident Lead must be a resident currently enrolled at Queen’s University and have demonstrated an interested in education and administration.
 The candidate must have strong organizational, communication and leadership skills, and a solid foundational knowledge of CBME principles.

 The position must have a defined Department/Division job description that is associated with adequate academic protected time and appropriate administrative support.
-This protected time will ensure the CBME Resident Lead may attend all CBME related meeting attended by the program director and/or CBME Program Lead, in addition to attending CBME Resident Subcommittee Meetings and the International Conference on Residency Education and/or International Resident Leadership Summit.
+This protected time will ensure the CBME Resident Lead may attend all CBME related meetings attended by the program director and/or CBME Program Lead, in addition to attending QRMEC meetings and the annual Resident Leaders' Day.

 The CBME Resident Lead will work collaboratively with their program’s director and CBME Program Lead.
 The CBME Resident Lead will have a permanent position on the program’s postgraduate committee, in addition to those positions currently held by residents.
-The CBME Resident Lead will also work closely with the CBME Resident subcommittee to ensure cross-specialty communication on CBME at the resident level.
+The CBME Resident Lead will also work closely with QRMEC to ensure cross-specialty communication on CBME at the resident level.

 Appointment and Review Process